Our Team

 I have fond childhood memories of playing dress-up, making potions in the back garden and chasing fairies around trees.
 I used to make love potions with the rose petals, I can still remember the smell and texture of them all mashed up together in a plant pot, I thought that the pink ones would be more powerful than the yellow ones, and I remember pricking myself with thorns so often that I developed a scheme to snap them off along the stem without hurting myself.
 There were plenty of roses growing at the time, up the wall of the house, so I didn’t get in any trouble, just making potions for fun.
 And yes, those high heels on the wrong feet, and yes they aren’t even a matching pair.

 Born in Lincoln, Rhode Island, Alena has always had a passion for all things history.
 She is currently pursuing her undergraduate degree at UCD in Archaeology and Celtic Civilization.
 She has worked with kids for much of her life, and hopes to share her passion for history with them.
-She loves all things outdoors, going on small adventures around Ireland.
+She loves all things outdoors, especially going on small adventures around Ireland.
 She hopes to contribute to the Museum of Childhood and its community in any way she can, while deepening her understanding of Irish history, culture, and the history of childhood.

 “When I was a kid was that I used to tell people that when I grew up, I wanted to be Wonder Woman because I loved the show from the 1970s.
 I also used to have this small red, plastic table that I would eat snacks at while watching television. from.
 My mom tells me that I would pick that table up over my head and walk around the house telling my parents and much older brothers that I was in fact Wonder Woman.
 I got a Wonder Woman costume for Christmas one year, and it was my prized possession for quite a while.”

-Shanika Winters, Art, craft, play and interactivity facilitator
+Shanika Winters, Art, craft, play facilitator

 I was born in Sri Lanka and then moved to the UK just as I was about to turn 2 years old.
 I grew up moving around the UK having lived in Newcastle, Aberdeen, Lancashire and then Cambridgeshire.
 As a young child I wanted to be an Artist, then a hairdresser and finally a vet.
 I am lucky in that I am fulfilling my childhood wishes.
 I trained to be a veterinary surgeon at Cambridge university and practiced for 17 years.
 I had the pleasure of teaching and training veterinary nurses.
 I was soon bitten by the teaching bug.
 After starting my own family I started volunteering in preschools, with young adults and also at primary schools.
 I loved helping other to learn, from sign language, English, Maths, Crafts, Pottery through to gardening.
 My family relocated to County Louth Ireland in 2017, once moving to Ireland I studied to become an early childhood practitioner as well as a special needs assistant.
 I have mostly worked on a voluntary basis.
 My main focus is raising my family, looking after my animals and making the most from our garden.
 I am though at heart and always have been an artist/craftsperson.
 I use my spare time to be creative and help others learn new creative skills.